 Recognizing the link between student health and learning, the Charlottesville City School Board adopted a set of goals to promote physical activity and healthy eating among Division students and staff.
 The Wellness Policy and Regulations include guidelines for how schools can provide a healthy environment in which students can learn and thrive.

 Many of SHAB's recommendations are incorporated into operations.
 SEE Nutrition Achievements and Initiatives.

 - Please take a look at the Wellness Policy to see how you can work with your school to make it an even healthier place for students, faculty, and staff.

 - Attend SHAB meetings

 - SHAB meetings are open to the public.
-SHAB usually meets on the second Tuesday of every other month from 4 to 5:30 p.m. in the Charlottesville High School Media Center.
+SHAB usually meets on the second Tuesday of every other month from 4 to 5:30 p.m. in the Division Administration Annex at the back of Charlottesville High School.
 See the CCS online calendar for meeting dates.
 Can't attend?
 Click here for meeting minutes.

 - Join SHAB

 - SHAB accepts applications for new members in the spring of each year.